 As a society we tend to assume that all kids are straight, but that is just not true.
 In addition to teaching your son about sexuality and the variety that exists in romantic attractions, I applaud you for giving him the language to express his sensibility of love and affection.
 His simple explanation of wanting to marry a boy when he grows up reflects an understanding of what the possibilities are for love, and how natural it is to be gay.

-Most people think that gay people come out as teenagers (or later), and that they couldn’t possibly know about sexuality before puberty.
+Most people think that gay people come out as teenagers (or later).

 Your son’s answer about what it means to be gay also makes me wonder if maybe he has a crush on another boy.
 And that, too, would be perfectly natural!
 Experts say kids usually develop their first childhood crush at age 5 or 6.
 Kindergarten teachers will tell you that playground weddings at recess are not uncommon, and I can even remember my son fashioning a wedding dress out of toilet paper before he was 3.
 If your son is crushing, he obviously isn’t feeling any pressure to crush on a girl or think there’s something wrong with him for wanting to marry a boy someday.

-It sounds to me like you and/or your husband assumed your eight year old was straight, and now that he’s told you otherwise, with a good grasp of what it means to be gay, you are surprised and don’t understand how he could know that at his age.
-I don’t think you’re alone in that belief, but I’m here to tell you that he is not too young to know who he is.
+It sounds to me like you and/or your husband assumed your 8-year-old was straight, and now that he’s told you otherwise, with a good grasp of what it means to be gay, you are surprised and don’t understand how he could know that at his age.
+I don’t think you’re alone in that belief, but I’m here to tell you that an 8-year-old is not too young to know he’s gay.

 Most people think that gay people come out as teenagers (or later), and that they couldn’t possibly know about sexuality before puberty.
 But with heightened visibility of LGBTQ people and a progressive shift in social attitudes – your own family, for example – children are feeling safe to come out at younger ages.
 My son was eight years old when he told his dad and me in 1998 that he was “different from other boys.”
 He didn’t have the education or language that your son has to be so articulate, nor did he have LGBTQ-themed children’s books or the vast number of openly LGBTQIA celebrities in music, sports, or television that exist today.